bookstore-ep/.github/profile/README.md

 ## Hi there 👋

-💡 This organization is for a BookStore.
-The project is being developed for myself for educational purposes only.
+💡 The project is being developed for myself for educational purposes only.

 <!--